nvs-vocabs/Guides-and-Resources/FAQs.md

 ## Summary:

-Using SKOS, concepts can be
+Using SKOS, concepts can be:
 - Uniquely identified using Unique Resource Identifiers (URIs)
 - Linked to other concepts through semantic relations
 - Organised into informal hierarchies and association networks through: